LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 We combine the local **ROOT_TARGET_DIR** with the **Key** to form the local file path.
 If the local directory does not exist, we create it using `os.makedirs()`.
 Finally, we download each file from the S3 bucket using `s3.download_file()`.

+### Workflow:

+This script performs the following steps:

+1. **List Objects in the S3 Bucket**:
+   - The script uses `s3.list_objects_v2()` to list all the files (objects) in the `24188516-cloudstorage` S3 bucket.
+The response contains details about each file, including its **Key**, which indicates the path of the file within the S3 bucket.

+2. **Create Local Directory Structure**:
+   - For each file found in the S3 bucket, the script constructs a local file path by combining the **ROOT_TARGET_DIR** (the root directory where files will be restored) with the file's S3 **Key**.
+   - Before downloading the file, the script checks if the directory for the local file path exists using `os.path.exists()`.
+If the directory does not exist, the script creates it using `os.makedirs()`.

+3. **Download Files from S3**:
+   - Once the local directory is confirmed or created, the script calls `s3.download_file()` to download the file from the S3 bucket and store it in the corresponding local directory.
+   - The function accepts the **S3 bucket name**, **S3 key (file path)**, and **local file path** as parameters, ensuring that the files are restored to the correct locations.

+Here is the script down below:

 ```python
 import os
 import boto3